tab1-web/faq/docs/General/Security/UserSafety/rules.md

 ### :material-currency-usd-off: **4.
 Real Money Trading (RMT)**

 :material-close: Exchanging in-game items, services, characters, or accounts for **real money** is strictly **prohibited**.

+!!! warning
+    You are not allowed to use **Reborn Coins** either for any exchange.

 ---